Nthalk/fn/README.md

     assertEquals(progress[0], new Integer(1));
     assertEquals(progress[1], new Integer(2));

-Each async is branchable and repeatable, and any segment can run on any `Executor`.
+Each async is branchable, repeatable, and any segment can run on any `Executor`.

-When a handler uses the same `Executor` as it's parent, or the `INLINE` executor, the handler will run inline, on the same thread, except if the parent is a `Deferred`.
+When a handler uses the same `Executor` as it's parent, or the `INLINE` executor, the handler will on the same thread as what triggered it.

 When not specifying an `Executor` for a down stream handler, the parent's executor will be used.